awerchniak/hiscores_logger/README.md

 The core service is built on two Constructs: `HiScoresLogger` and `AggregatingTimeSeriesTable`.

-The first uses a CloudWatch EventBridge to trigger an Orchestrator Lambda, which reads your configuration file and send instruction messages to an SQS Queue.
+The first uses a CloudWatch EventBridge to trigger an Orchestrator Lambda, which reads your configuration file and sends instruction messages to an SQS Queue.
 A Lambda Function listens to this queue, and when it receives a request for a username, it queries the HiScores API, parses the response, and saves it to a table.

-The second is a Dynmo Table with a Lambda function subscribed to write events.
+The second is a Dynmo Table with a Lambda Function subscribed to write events.
 When the table is written to, the Lambda aggregates the new record into a daily sum row.
 The table also comes with a queryer Lambda Function and API Gateway Endpoint for easy reading with configurable daily aggregation.